angular/angular/aio/content/tutorial/toh-pt6.md

 You must anticipate HTTP failures, as they happen frequently for reasons beyond your control.

 <code-example path="toh-pt6/src/app/hero.service.ts" linenums="false" title="src/app/hero.service.ts (handleError)" region="handleError">

 </code-example>

-In this demo service, you log the error to the console; in real life, you would handle the error in code.
+This demo service logs the error to the console; in real life, you would handle the error in code.
 For a demo, this works.

 The code also includes an error to